3D film: Health effects

 Some viewers have complained of headaches and eyestrain after watching 3D films.
 Motion sickness, in addition to other health concerns, are more easily induced by 3D presentations.
 One published study shows that of those who watch 3D films, nearly 55% experience varying levels of headaches, nausea and disorientation.
 Glasses designed to eliminate eyestrain by converting 3D images back into 2D have been developed.

 There are two primary effects of 3D film that are unnatural for human vision: crosstalk between the eyes, caused by imperfect image separation, and the mismatch between convergence and accommodation, caused by the difference between an object's perceived position in front of, or behind the screen and the real origin of that light on the screen.

 It is believed that approximately 12% of people are unable to properly see 3D images, due to a variety of medical conditions.
 According to another experiment up to 30% of people have very weak stereoscopic vision preventing them from depth perception based on stereo disparity.
 This nullifies or greatly decreases immersion effects of digital stereo to them.

-It has recently been discovered that each of the rods and cones in animal eyes can measure the distance to the point on the object that is in focus at the particular rod or cone.
-Each rod or cone can act as a passive LIDAR (Light Detection And Ranging).
-The lens selects the point on the object for each pixel to which the distance is measured; that is, humans can see in 3D separately with each eye.
-If the brain uses this ability in addition to the stereoscopic effect and other cues no stereoscopic system can present a true 3D picture to the brain.

 The French National Research Agency (ANR) has sponsored multidisciplinary research in order to understand the effects of 3D film viewing, its grammar, and its acceptance.